oomlout/oomlout_oomp_builder/navigation/oobb/part/smd_magazine/04_04_10_nm_8_mm_tape_width_1_5_mm_tape_thickness_ex_1d5/part/readme.md

-# Oobb Part Smd Magazine 04 04 10 Nm 8 Mm Tape Width 1 5 Mm Tape Thickness Ex 1D5
+# Oobb Part SMD Magazine 04 04 10 Nm 8 mm Tape Width 1 5 mm Tape Thickness Ex 1D5

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base